sergeykhbr/riscv_vhdl/README.md

 This repository consists of three sub-projects each in own subfolder:

-- **rocket_soc** is the folder with VHDL/Verilog sources of the SOC including synthesizable *"Rocket-chip"* processor and peripheries.
+- **rocket_soc** is the folder with VHDL/Verilog sources of the SOC including synthesizable processors *"Rocket"* and *"River"* and peripheries.
   Source code is portable on almost any FPGA is due to the fact that technology dependant modules (like *PLL*, *IO-buffers* etc) instantiated inside of "virtual" components